 While they may not present a very spectacular appearance to the uninformed eye, dry forests offer a wealth of exciting discoveries and a remarkable biodiversity to those who take the trouble to get to know them.
-In order to discover this unique habitat at risk, see here.

 Among New Caledonia’s vegetation, internationally recognized for the exceptional biodiversity that it brings together, the dry forest remains today the form of vegetation that is most directly endangered.
 Tropical dry forests are the most threatened tropical forest type worldwide, and the dry forests of New Caledonia are no exception.
 Intentionally ignited fires, trampling by cattle and the introduction of alien species such as fire ants pose the greatest threats to the few remaining patches of dry forest.